Previous Phases

 - care leavers up to the age of twenty-six (in line with eligibility for aftercare support)

-To reach these people, Connecting Scotland collaborates with local councils, public and third sector organisations who are already working with them.
+To reach these people, Connecting Scotland collaborated with local councils, public and third sector organisations who were already working with them.

-Organisations and local councils get support from SCVO.
-This includes:
+Organisations and local councils got support from SCVO.
+This included:

 - kit – internet enabled devices